About Socotra

 President Ali Abdullah Saleh open the first airport on Socotra In 1999.

 Which is exactly that happened 5 years later.
-On July 7, 2008, the United Nations Educational, Scientific and Cultural Organization (UNESCO) announced the inscription of Socotra Island in the List of World Natural Heritage.
+On July 7, 2008, the United Nations Educational, Scientific and Cultural Organization (UNESCO) announced the inscription of Socotra in the List of World Natural Heritage.

 Socotra General Climate

-Two characteristics of the Southwest Monsoon season winds. are noted in this sequence of meteograms.
-First, the tautologically tendency for morning maximum surface wind speeds and evening minimums are more faithfully depicted in this set.
+The tautologically tendency for morning maximum surface wind speeds and evening minimums are more faithfully depicted in this set.

 During the summer months from June to the mid of September.
 The southwest Monsoon blows an average of 20-25 knots.
 Due to the unique topography of the land and mountains, these monsoon winds generate very strong winds on the northern coast and plains, many times averaging 50-60 knots.
+So the monsoon make the travel to Socotra island limited.

 In a couple of particular spots on the north coast. the configuration of the mountains can sometimes create short and savage bursts of winds in excess of 170 kph.